Oro (Street Fighter): Promotion and reception

 To promote the release of New Generation, several items of merchandise were created featuring Oro such as phone cards.
 Meanwhile, for 3rd Strikes Online Edition, player avatar items of the character were released for Sony's PlayStation Network.
-For Street Fighter 6, costume items based off Oro's appearance for the game's "World Tour" mode were added for players to use on their custom characters.
+For Street Fighter 6, costume items based on Oro's appearance for the game's "World Tour" mode were added for players to use on their custom characters.

 Oro was met with mixed reception, with reviewers of the game feeling his design did not fit the series' aesthetic.
 IGNs Rus McLaughlin cited Oro as an example of the new generation of Street Fighter games that featured "genetic mutants and oddballs", as he "didn't come close to normal" and helped contribute to returning players finding it difficult to find analogues to Street Fighter IIs.
-On the other hand, Suriel Vazquez and Eric Van Allen of Paste described him as one of the strangest character designs in Street Fighter, even moreso in light of how Street Fighter III had defined itself with unusual characters.
+On the other hand, Suriel Vazquez and Eric Van Allen of Paste described him as one of the strangest character designs in Street Fighter, even more so in light of how Street Fighter III had defined itself with unusual characters.
 They added that part of the character's appeal was that nobody could really figure out his fighting style, and appreciated how he handicapped himself when fighting.

-Retronauts on their podcast discussing Street Fighter III expressed that upon seeing Ono none of them knew what to make of the character, with some expressing they were creeped out by his alien appearance.
+Retronauts on their podcast discussing Street Fighter III expressed that upon seeing Oro none of them knew what to make of the character, with some expressing they were creeped out by his alien appearance.
 They felt he was not a popular character with Japanese audiences either, as he not only had an odd playstyle, but his character design had notable negative traits, namely in that some of his animations appeared to expose his genitals.
 While they appreciated the presentation of some of his attacks, overall they felt he fit the old hermit archetype too much, comparing him to Master Roshi of the Dragonball franchise in this regard.